Smart parcel lockers provide contactless delivery solutions for businesses and schools.

 Social distancing guidelines have forced many businesses to rethink how they get deliveries and essential supplies into the hands of their customers and employees – without ever actually touching hands or getting too close to another person.
 At the same time, other organizations that are closed, like college and university campuses, are strategizing on how to reopen in a socially distancing-conscious way.
 Campus mail centers, for example, field hundreds to thousands of mail pieces on any given day, and their employees interact with countless students or staffers to deliver that mail.
 All of that would be a no-go in a social distancing world.

 So how can campuses and businesses carry on essential mailing and shipping to customers, students, teachers and others while minimizing health risks?
-The solution lies in contactless delivery and pickup via intelligent lockers.
+The solution lies in contactless delivery and pickup via smart parcel lockers.

 While campuses for schools and single-site businesses may be closed, the mail being sent to these campuses hasn’t stopped.
 Nor do closures mean mail center workers still aren’t on the job.
 But what’s the process for handling packages and mail for students and staff while they’re away?
 While one option would be to dig up the recipient’s home address and send their mail to them, it is not cost-efficient (as it means either the sender or recipient is now incurring new shipping costs).